vberlier/narmock/README.md

 printf("%ld\n", MOCK(time)->call_count);  // Outputs 1
 ```

 You can also inspect the last call of a function.
+Note that the `last_call` pointer is `NULL` until the function gets called for the first time.

 ```c
 printf("%ld\n", time(NULL));  // Outputs the current time